 • COMMUNICATION: Speaks and writes clearly and effectively; listens to others, correctly interprets messages from others and responds appropriately; asks questions to clarify and exhibits interest in having two-way communication; tailors’ language, tone, style and format to match audience; demonstrates openness in sharing information and keeping people informed.

 • PLANNING AND ORGANISING: Develops clear goals that are consistent with agreed strategies; identifies priority activities and assignments; adjusts priorities as required; allocates appropriate amount of time and resources for completing work; foresees risks and allows for contingencies when planning; monitors and adjusts plans and actions as necessary; uses time efficiently.

 · TECHNOLOGICAL AWARENESS: Keeps abreast of available technology; understands applicability and limitation of technology to the work of the office; actively seeks to apply technology to appropriate tasks; shows willingness to learn new technology

 Advanced university degree (Master’s degree or equivalent) in computer science, information systems, mathematics, statistics or related field is required.
 A first-level university degree in combination with two (2) additional years of qualifying experience may be accepted in lieu of the advanced university degree.

 Successful completion of both degree and non-degree programs in data analytics, business analytics or data science programs is desirable.

 Job – Specific Qualification

-A minimum of seven years of progressively responsible experience in planning, design, development, implementation and maintenance of computer information systems or related area is required.
+A minimum of five (5) years of progressively responsible experience in planning, design, development, operation and maintenance of Network, Servers, Storage, Wi-Fi, Operation Center of Conference Facility or large campus, is required.

 Evaluation of qualified candidates may include an assessment exercise which may be followed by competency-based interview.